In this guide

 - Did the nurse, midwife or nursing associate ‘self-report’ to the NMC, when a referral might otherwise not have been made by someone else?

-- Does the nurse, midwife or nursing associate accept the substance of our regulatory concern, and accept responsibility for any failings or inappropriate conduct?
+- Does the nurse, midwife or nursing associate accept the key points of our regulatory concern, and accept responsibility for any failings or inappropriate conduct?

 - Has the nurse, midwife or nursing associate done so since the early stages of our investigation?